 - Highlight the fact that your brand or product is designed, manufactured or even made in the UK can be a USP, especially to overseas customers who would be willing to pay a premium

 - If your company is focusing on a specific international market and you have numerous listings requiring updates it may be worthwhile considering hiring people with language skills, for example local students from universities.
 The overall cost is lower in the long term.

 You’ll need to think about logistics too and ensure you include information on product availability, estimated shipping times and clarify your international returns policy.

 Honesty is always the best policy.
 Be upfront and honest with customers about delivery charges, duties, and timeframes.

 Retailers should either incorporate all taxes, duties and additional fees into the final shipping price or inform the customer that they are responsible for paying the relevant duties and taxes.

 Choose a local logistics provider who has the capability to offer tracking and a notification service, in addition to a fast delivery service.

 When it comes to returns, your policy should be clear and easy to follow allowing customers to feel confident which can drive more purchases, repeat sales and more importantly encourage consumers to post positive recommendations.

 Final tip: if exporting to Germany, be aware that it has one of the highest product return rates with estimates putting the figure around 50% as they tend to order multiple colour and size options.

-The Business Growth Hub has a suite of services and activities in place for new and experienced businesses looking to sell to overseas markets.
-Get in touch today if you want to know more on 0161 359 3050 or email email@example.com.
+Interested in Exporting?
+Business Growth Hub has a suite of services and activities in place for new and experienced businesses looking to sell to overseas markets.
+Get in touch through Enquire & Grow.